gaborvecsei/gaborvecsei.github.io/_posts/2021-06-14-Mad-Money-Backtesting.md

 Of course this is nowhere near a real-life scenario.
 Let's think about it: there are more than 700 unique stocks and I invested \\$1000 per stock.
 At the end this resulted in a more than \\$700,000 investment.
-We could fix this buy using a smaller amount, which would exclude stocks to buy then, or we could set an amont per day and based on some logic select positions to buy, which again, results in excluding stocks.
+We could fix this buy using a smaller amount, which would exclude stocks to buy then, or we could set an amount per day and based on some logic select positions to buy, which again, results in excluding stocks.

 On the **Cramer-Effect and short-term investment** results, I don't have any convincing results.
 Based on these